NuclearInstruments/SCISDK/examples/application-notes/Coincidence-trigger/Readme.md

-# Using SciCompiler and SciSDK to implement a coincidence trigger with charge integration; data are saved on a custom packet
+# Using Sci-Compiler and SciSDK to implement a coincidence trigger with charge integration; data are saved on a custom packet

 The example shows how to implement a coincidence trigger.
 We are supposed to have a matrix of scintillator bars (two on the x-axis and two on the y-axis).
 The system automatically triggers if one of the x-axis bars and one of the y-axis bars are hit.
 The system also allows to calculate the energy of the hit bars.
 Every time there is the global trigger (one x and one y bars are hit) it calculates the energy of the signal.
 The data are saved in a custom packet and sent to the PC every time there is a "valid" energy.
 The system has also an oscilloscope that allows to see the signals of the bars.

 ## Experimental setup

-## SciCompiler firmware
+## Sci-Compiler firmware

 We use in particular these boxes: